platformsh/platformsh-docs/overview/git-push.md

 Lastly Platform.sh gives you the different routes that are served by your application.
 Here you can see the "mangled" routes on a non-live environment where the `www.` part was replaced by `www---` you can visit those in a browser.
-The site is live.
+The site is up and running.

 ```